directedproject-eu/.github/profile/README.md

 As part of the [DIRECTED project](https://directedproject.eu/) the Data Fabric Service Platform is built to support and demonstrate the interoperability use cases of our four Real World Labs.

-This GitHub organization contains the source code repositories of the software components the Data Fabric is made of:
+This GitHub organization contains the source code repositories of the software components the Data Fabric is made of.
+The core repositories to dive into the open source solution are the following:
 - User interface:
    - https://github.com/directedproject-eu/directed-pioneer
 - Processing backend: